 images.example.cominto the URL field.
 It's recommended to host your own Docker Registry on Cycle for extra security instead of using the public Docker Hub option.

 - Wait for the image to import.
-When complete, your image will be available from the "Image" dropdown menu.
+When complete, a dropdown menu will become clickable that says "Select Image".

 Some container images may specify volumes (persistent data storage).
 Cycle will automatically detect these and ask you to configure them.